KyberNetwork/developer-portal/docs/home-staking.md

 ---
 [//]: # (tagline)
 # Staking APIs
-This section details the staking APIs for the upcoming Katalyst upgrade.
-Please note that the APIs are subject to changes.
-You may read more about how staking works in this [blog post]().
+## Introduction
+In the Katalyst upgrade, anyone is able to stake and withdraw KNC tokens into the KyberStaking contract, and delgate their voting rights to pool masters who will vote on their behalf.
+This section details the APIs available that enable these actions.

+Viewing voting campaigns, voting for them, and claiming rewards is done with the DAO contract, which will be explained soon.

+To learn more about staking, kindly refer to [this blog post]().

-## Actions
+## Staking Actions
+The APIs in this section require users to send transactions.
+The general rule of thumb is that any action performed by the user will only take effect in the **next epoch**.
+The exception to this is when the user withdraws an amount greater than deposits made in the current epoch.

-### Depositing KNC
+### Deposit
-Users deposits KNC into the staking contract (in token wei).
+The first step for any user is to deposit KNC into the staking contract (in token wei).

 ---
 function **`deposit`**(uint amount) public